nadesai/ec-paper/slides.md

 % Created by Brandon Azad and Nikhil Desai

 # Intro
-* A new library for ECC.
+> * A new library for ECC.
-* Advantages:
+> * Advantages:
-    * Modular
+>     * Modular
-    * Cleanly implemented
+>     * Cleanly implemented
-    * Readily extensible
+>     * Readily extensible
-* Provides performant implementations while retaining flexibility
+> * Provides performant implementations while retaining flexibility

 # Motivation
-* Cryptography research: creating new _schemes_ for encryption/authentication
+> * Cryptography research: creating new _schemes_ for encryption/authentication
-    * Innovative mixing and matching of different primitives
+>     * Innovative mixing and matching of different primitives
-    * Making incremental improvements to existing ones
+>     * Making incremental improvements to existing ones
-    * Collaboration/extensibility necessary
+>     * Collaboration/extensibility necessary
-* Don't want researchers to reinvent the wheel
+> * Don't want researchers to reinvent the wheel: want clean, usable framework for testing
-    * Want a clean, easily-utilized framework for testing
+> * Existing libraries aren't great for this
-    * Inspired by Cryptol
+>     * `hecc` (Marcel Fourne)
-* Existing libraries kind of suck
+>     * `crypto-pubkey` (Vincent Hanquez)

 # Why Haskell?
-* Clean specifications possible without sacrificing performance
+> * Clean specifications possible without sacrificing performance
-* Good for mathematical abstraction
+> * Good for mathematical abstraction
-* Thanks to this class, we can do cool things with Haskell!
+> * Thanks to this class, we can do cool things with Haskell!

-# Language of ECC
+# Idea of elliptic-curve cryptography
 * **Elliptic curves**: defined by equation of form $y^2=x^3+ax^2+b$
 * Points endowed with **group structure.**